betaflight/betaflight/docs/Installation.md

 # Installation

 ## Using the configurator
 This is a generic procedure to flash a board using the configurator.
-The configurator does not yet support all boards, so please check the docs corresponding to your board before proceeding.
+The configurator does not yet support all boards, so please check the documentation corresponding to your board before proceeding.

 Make sure you have the [Cleanflight Configurator](https://github.com/cleanflight/cleanflight-configurator) installed, then: